Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/Zynq-Readme.md

 Once powered up, you need to know its IP address.
 You can use your router's web UI or other network discovery tools.
 Alternatively, if your device has a JTAG connector you can connect using USB serial shell and type `ifconfig`.
 When you have the IP address set up an SSH connection for future convenience.
 You should be able to log in with "root" as your user name and password.

-You can also transfer files via SSH using an SFTP client (e.g. FileZilla) so you won't need to take out the SD card from this point.
+You can also transfer files via SSH using an SFTP client (e.g. FileZilla) so you won't need to take out the SD card from this point. **Don't** upload files to anywhere except _/media/sd-mmcblk0p1/_.
+The rest of the file system is volatile and will be reset after each reboot.

 ## Running your Program through SSH